17 Spectacular places to visit in Malaga (beyond beaches)

 Unlike nearby Alcazaba, this protective fort had a more warlike purpose – you can still see lookout towers and ramparts.

-However, the Gibralfaro castle is the most famous for a three-month siege by Catholic monarchs in the 15th century.
+However, the Gibralfaro Castle is the most famous for a three-month siege by Catholic monarchs in the 15th century.
 The Christian troops besieged the Arabs in the fort.
 They surrendered when they ran out of food after three months.
-After the Christian Reconquest, the Gibralfaro Castle became the symbol of Malaga’s flag.
+After the Christian Reconquest, the Gibralfaro Castle became the symbol of the city’s flag.
 It also became the symbol of the province.

 Enjoy the scenery from the walls as you walk around them.